 Best beginner guitar amps: Guitar World's choice

 Boss is one of the guitar industry’s best-known brands, largely due to its incredible history in the world of effects pedals.
-The Boss Katana 50 MKII takes this heritage and translates it into one of the best value beginners’ guitar amps on the planet.
+The Boss Katana 50 MKII takes this heritage and translates it into one of the best value beginners’ guitar modeling amps on the planet.

 For a shade over $/£200 you get five different amp voicings, along with 60 different effects, so there is something tonally here for anybody.
 Add extra features like a USB PC interface, so you can record onto your computer, and you have a pretty compelling package.

 The Blackstar Fly 3 Bluetooth is the perfect beginners’ amp for anybody short on space.
-Weighing in at under 1kg, this tiny amp delivers a surprising amount of volume through its 3-inch speaker, while the two channels ensure you can alternate between a rich clean sound and something a touch hairier.
+Weighing in at under 1kg, this mini amp delivers a surprising amount of volume through its 3-inch speaker, while the two channels ensure you can alternate between a rich clean sound and something a touch hairier.
 The inclusion of a delay effect will help round out your sound too.